astreum/whitepaper/README.md

 ### Solar

-`Solar` is the currency for work done on the blockchain, in contrast with `Quark` with is the currency for value.
+`Solar` is the currency for work done on the blockchain, in contrast with `Astre` with is the currency for value.

 The solar limit of a block is set at 10^12 `Solar`.